Requesting an EHC Needs Assessment

 Most children and young people with SEN or disabilities will have their needs met within local mainstream early years settings, schools, or colleges.

 Where you have taken relevant and purposeful action to identify, assess and meet the SEN of the child or young person and the child or young person has not made expected progress, you may want to consider requesting an Education, Health and Care needs assessment.

-Before requesting an EHC needs you must make sure that you have discussed this with the child's parent/carer in full and can provide evidence of how the parents/carers have been involved in the graduated response
+- Make sure that you have discussed this with the child's parent/carer in full and can provide evidence of how the parents/carers have been involved in the graduated response

 How to request an EHC needs assessment